RodrigoPAml/MancoLanguage/README.md

 Implemented in C#, with a GUI to interact in Windows Forms.

-If u are going to build and run the project dont forget to do **git submodule init** and **git submodule update** before that and run the project GUI as the initial project.

 ## Preview
 In the left there is the code, and in the right the assembly generated.
 The compiler output and program output are in bottom.